-Porsche's (PSHG_p.DE) former CEO Wendelin Wiedeking is being investigated by prosecutors as part of a probe into suspected market manipulation in Volkswagen (VOWG.DE) shares, Porsche said.
+Porsche's former CEO Wendelin Wiedeking is being investigated by prosecutors as part of a probe into suspected market manipulation in Volkswagen shares.

-The former chief financial officer of German carmaker Porsche, Holger Haerter, is also among people being investigated and Porsche's headquarters were raided as part of the probe.
+The former chief financial officer of German carmaker Porsche, Holger Haerter, is also among people being investigated, Porsche said after prosecutors raided its headquarters.

 Financial market regulator Bafin said on Thursday it has filed charges with Stuttgart prosecutors, adding a legal twist to what has been high corporate drama between the two carmakers.